PlaceAVote/pav-web/README.md

 	npm install

-Run the javascript task runner, Gulp.
+Run the javascript task runner Gulp.

 	gulp

-Run browser-sync or http-server to preview partials in browser
+Run browser-sync for live browser experience with option to view on mobile if your device is connected to the same network.

-	browser-sync
+	gulp browser-sync

-or
+or you can use htto-server

 	http-server -o